AureaFlamma/AureaFlamma/README.md

 # 👋 Hello :)

 My name's Philip.
-I'm a buddying web developer and a current bootcamper at SchoolOfcode [LINK].
+I'm a buddying web developer and a current bootcamper at [School Of Code]("https://www.schoolofcode.com/").
 Artistic by nature, I tend to gravitate towards the visual aspects of the front end.
 However, I also find backend fascinating, in line with the interest in data and statistics which I took away from my Psychology BSc degree. </br>
 </br>
-Make sure to check out my portfolio [LINK] for examples of my work
+Make sure to check out my [portfolio]("") for examples of my work
 </br>
 </br>
 </br>